Summer School Guidelines for Participating Departments

 The workshop aims to provide you with an opportunity to redesign your papers in order to gain maximum teaching and learning benefit from the core digital environment that the University provides for staff and students.
 The workshop will focus strongly on rethinking how teaching and learning occur in a primarily digital environment in your programme and its constituent papers.
 It will involve staff from the Library, ITS e-Learning team, instructional design expertise, Summer School and Distance Learning.

-We can cater for a maximum of 20 participants, so get in quick!
+We can cater for a maximum of 20 participants, so registration is essential.

 We have some expectations.
 They revolve around participation in the following:

-• A 2 day meeting in October (16th & 17th) – workshop format – all participants present for the full workshop.
+• A 2 day meeting – workshop format – all participants present for the full workshop.

 • 1 follow up meeting with individual participants.